Do you want to find the best side imaging fish finder?

 That means on a new lake, you can’t map the underwater contours nearly as quickly as you can with a down imaging fish finder.

 The biggest factor for most anglers in finding the best side imaging fish finder is the cost.
-These devices are substantially more expensive than their down imaging cousins.
+These devices are substantially more expensive than their down scan cousins.
 You can easily spend a couple of thousand dollars or more getting a side imaging fish finder with all the options included.

 The second consideration is the quality of the image as measured by resolution.
 The higher the resolution the better the image.

 Additional qualities to consider are the depth the device can reach, how easy it is to read in bright daylight, and in the opposite direction, just how well you can see it at night.

 Battery life, weight, footprint, and ease of mounting are also considerations.